tilt-dev/tilt.build/docs/rollout/introduce-tilt.md

 This part of the doc can also be a great place to re-contextualize or justify what AppDevs might see as sticking points.
 For instance, if initial `tilt up` is noticeably slower than launching your old tool, consider a note like:
 > You may notice that Tilt is a little slower to start up than $OLDTOOL, but if you stick with it, you'll see that once your app is up and running, _updates_ are 10x faster than on $OLDTOOL.

 A Transition Guide is about making your case to an AppDev, so focus on the features that most benefit someone who writes code day-to-day.
 Instead of leading with attributes like "easier to support users" or "dev is closer to prod." (which are more exciting to those maintaining a tool than those using it), we'd suggest focusing on advantages like being faster, having a better UI, or supporting new workflows.
+If you got initial feedback from [Focus Users](../rollout/focus), ask them what they liked best about Tilt, and focus on those features as selling points.

 Remember that screenshots/screen recordings can be great tools to get your point across, and may be particularly good for comparing Tilt to the legacy tool.
 (If your team uses Tilt Cloud, you can also use [Snapshots](../snapshots) to let potential users interact with the UI before installing Tilt.)

 ### How To Get Started

 #### How to Install Tilt
 Describe how to install Tilt and any of its dependencies.
-The more streamlined an AppDev's experience with Tilt, the better, so call out any known gotchas here: e.g. if you're a Ruby shop and expect a lot of devs to run into [this error](https://docs.tilt.dev/faq.html#q-when-i-run-tilt-version-i-see-template-engine-not-found-for-version-what-do-i-do) because of a name conflict with a Ruby gem, note it in your guide instead of making the AppDev Google a lot of error messages.
+The more streamlined an AppDev's experience with Tilt, the better, so call out any known gotchas here: e.g. if you're a Ruby shop and expect a lot of devs to run into [this error](../faq.html#q-when-i-run-tilt-version-i-see-template-engine-not-found-for-version-what-do-i-do) because of a name conflict with a Ruby gem, note it in your guide instead of making the AppDev Google a lot of error messages.

 #### What To Do After You Start Tilt
 An example workflow can help AppDevs get a feel for Tilt, and allow you to call attention to the places that Tilt shines.
 Consider providing an example workflow like: